wso2/docs-open-banking/en/docs/about/security-concepts.md

 - <strong>User access tokens</strong>

-These tokens identify the end-user of an application, e.g., the end-user of a mobile application deployed on a different device.
+These tokens identify the end-user of an application.
+For example, the end-user of a mobile application deployed on a different device.

 ####Grant Types